Are algae in fish tank good or bad? How to get rid of algae in fish tank naturally?

 Learn to gauge how much your fish will eat in a few minutes, and don’t give them so much food that it’s floating to the bottom of the tank.
 Consider putting them on a feed/fast schedule where they do not eat one or more days a week.
 Don’t think of this as cruel: It’s very hard to starve a fish, and by limiting waste in their tank you are creating a healthier environment for them.

-Frequent Water Changes and Tank Maintenance
+- Frequent Water Changes and Tank Maintenance

-Aside limiting feeding, you should take care by performing the necessary tank maintenance to keep algae under control.
+Besides limiting feeding, you should take care by performing the necessary tank maintenance to keep algae under control.

 DON’T CRINGE!
 There are simple ways to change the water tank that will take you only a couple of minutes, and it’s time well spent.

-All tanks accumulate waste chemicals, and by replacing a percentage of the water once a week you are diluting the amount of pollution.
+All tanks accumulate waste chemicals, and by replacing a percentage of the water once a week, you are diluting the amount of pollution.

-This means healthier water for the fish, and less “alga food” in the water.
+This means healthier water for the fish and less “alga food” in the water.

 Lights Out!